ouya/docs/enable_xiaomi_support.md

 ## Update to the latest ODK

-Download latest ODK from the OUYA Developer portal and setup your game to use it.
+Download the following ODK: https://ouya-sdks.s3.amazonaws.com/xiaomi/odk-rc-1.2.1472.zip

 ## Add the necessary files to your build